-The reason for the increase in electricity and energy consumption per tonne of wire compared to the previous year is mainly due to non-production-related consumption, such as for lighting and heating, which is spread over a lower production tonnage.
+The reason for the increase in electricity and energy consumption per tonne of wire in the reporting year is mainly due to non-production-related consumption, e.g. for lighting and heating, which is spread over a lower production volume.
+The influence of lower temperatures can also be seen here, which leads to increased gas consumption.